Frequently Asked Questions About Possession

 However, possession of a firearm about one’s person while in possession of a Schedule I/II Substance, with intent to distribute, is punished by a five (5) year mandatory minimum prison sentence.

-What are the offenses for possession in Virginia?
+What Are the Offenses for Possession in Virginia?

 Possession can be as low as a civil penalty or as high a felony depending on the charge and the type of possession.